artificial-polyglot/arti/README.md

 final decision by listening to the audio.

-This report is also available in json format for any use that needs to develop their own a different report.
+This report is also available in json format for any use that needs to develop their own different report.

 ## Processing